 The Olympus OM-D E-M10 Mark III Mirrorless DSLR is equipped with ISO Auto setting, which is used for general photography.
 When shooting in this mode, the camera automatically sets the optimum ISO sensitivity based on the brightness of the scene.

 The user can set upper and lower limits for the ISO sensitivity that are compatible with the shooting conditions.
 However, when shooting in manual mode, the user can manually set the ISO sensitivity in a range between ISO 100 and 25600 in 1/3EV steps.

-Olympus OM-D E-M10 Mark III Mirrorless DSLR features a 3.0 inch tilting monitor with approx.1037K dots and wide viewing angle of approx.170 degrees, which enables the user to enjoy bright and clear images while shooting in both landscape and portrait orientation or in low-lit locations.
+Olympus OM-D E-M10 Mark III Mirrorless DSLR features a 3.0-inch tilting monitor with approx.1037K dots and a wide viewing angle of approx.170 degrees, which enables the user to enjoy bright and clear images while shooting in both landscape and portrait orientation or in low-lit locations.

 Olympus OM-D E-M10 Mark III Mirrorless DSLR also features Full HD (1920x1080) movie recording capability at frame rates of up to 60fps (NTSC) or 50fps (PAL).
 It supports MOV/MP4 file formats and features an HDMI port for connecting to external devices such as HDTVs for viewing your video recordings.